 If you are a cash-strapped start-up producer trying to build a new brand, this option may look quite tempting.
 The purchase orders are generally large, and the reorders frequent.
 It appears to be an opportunity to create instant cash flow–but wait!
 This can also be a trap that actually destroys your brand!
 Before you decide this is the way to go, consider the following:

-3. Coercion.
-After a few years the buyer knows that you have become dependent on his business.
+After a few years, the buyer knows that you have become dependent on his business.
 Now he can, and often does, put the squeeze on you for better pricing, all the while implying (if not outright stating) that other producers would happily meet or beat your price.
 In order to save the business, you will comply.
 Your margins take a hit and the noose tightens.

-As brand builders who have been through this, our recommendation is avoid exclusive brands all together.
+As brand builders who have been through this, our recommendation is to avoid exclusive brands altogether.
 If you must indulge in this dangerous game, consider doing the following: